-Attorney General Keith Ellison is accepting resumes on a rolling basis from attorneys at all levels of experience who are interested in a career of public service and representing the government in significant lawsuits to help Minnesotans afford their lives and live with dignity and respect.
+Attorney General Keith Ellison is accepting applications on a rolling basis from attorneys at all levels of experience who are interested in a career of public service and representing the government in significant lawsuits to help Minnesotans afford their lives and live with dignity, safety, and respect.

 Posting Number: 59364 - Closing Date: Priority given to those that apply by 10/10/2022.
 10/24/2022 is the last day to apply.

 The Office is currently seeking two experienced attorneys to join its Human Services Division.
 The human services division provides litigation services and legal counsel to the Department of Human Services (“DHS”), the state’s largest agency.
 Attorneys in the division represent DHS in a broad range of cases involving health care, licensing, children and family services, and the Minnesota Sex Offender Program.

 Posting Number: 59625 - Closing Date: October 18, 2022

 The Office is seeking a highly capable individual with the skills and drive to work on behalf of the public in improving the quality of healthcare for all Minnesotans by investigating complaints received by the state’s health-related licensing boards alleging misconduct by healthcare providers.